-This is of course framed within the original goals set out for the programme and whether or not they have been fully, partially or not achieved.
+This is of course framed within the original goals set out for the program and whether or not they have been fully, partially or not achieved.

 Guskey states that ‘good evaluations of professional development do not have to be costly […] nor do they require sophisticated technical skills’.

-He goes on to remind us that they ‘require the ability to ask good questions and a basic understanding of how to find valid answers’ Essentially, all PD programmes need to withstand critical assault to justify their worth – more damage can be done with a poor or misguided programme than no programme at all.
+He goes on to remind us that they ‘require the ability to ask good questions and a basic understanding of how to find valid answers’ Essentially, all PD programs need to withstand critical assault to justify their worth – more damage can be done with a poor or misguided program than no program at all.

 Guskey continues by saying that good evaluations ‘provide information that is appropriate, sound, and sufficiently to use in making thoughtful and responsible decisions about professional development’.

 As Harry Fletcher-Wood cites in ‘Designing Professional Development for Teacher Change’ (2018), ‘the consensus is rarely specific enough to be useful’ and that ‘a list of best practices may not help make design choices’.